tobias-reese/timeular-api/docs/TimeTrackingTimeEntriesApi.md

 Edit a Time Entry

 With this endpoint you can edit existing Time Entry.
 When changing Activity ID please note, that both new and old Activity attached to Time Entry have to belong to same Integration.
+To remove a Note, just set the complete object to null and all values  within the object will be deleted too.

 ### Example
 ```python